NekoBoxy/NekoBoxy/README.md

+# Hello World!👋
-# 👋 Hello World!
-I'm CatBoxy, or you can call me Otter. 😆
+# I'm CatBoxy, or you can call me Otter.😆
-- 🌱 I'm a new-start novice on front-end.
+- 🌱 I'm a new-start novice developer on front-end.
 - 👀 I’m currently learning Vue 3, JavaScript, CSS, HTML and every interesting thing on web.
 - 😍 love Bootstrap 5